Daredevil , Catholicism, and the Marvel Moral Universe

 Recent Comments

-- CHip on The Messy, Beautiful Worldbuilding of The Lion, the Witch and the Wardrobe 3 mins ago
+- Nick Zaborenko on The Premiere Episode of Watchmen is Rich, Terrifying, and Takes Us In Surprising Directions 1 min ago

-- JCG on Science Fictional Rulers, from Undying Emperors to Starlike Sovereigns 7 mins ago
+- goddessimho on The Evolution of Dragons in Western Literature: A History 6 mins ago

-- Steve on The Premiere Episode of Watchmen is Rich, Terrifying, and Takes Us In Surprising Directions 8 mins ago
+- Dr. Thanatos on Superscience and Evil Space Pirates: Triplanetary by E. E. “Doc” Smith 21 mins ago

-- AlanBrown on Superscience and Evil Space Pirates: Triplanetary by E. E. “Doc” Smith 24 mins ago
+- FourDs on Superscience and Evil Space Pirates: Triplanetary by E. E. “Doc” Smith 32 mins ago

-- Matthew B. Tepper on Five Ways To Benefit If Planet 9 Turns Out To Be a Black Hole 38 mins ago
+- Anthony Pero on Reading The Wheel of Time: Egwene Questions the Fish and the Bird in Robert Jordan’s The Shadow Rising (Part 7) 41 mins ago